Installation and configuration

 - By default, Thunderbird will select the OAuth authentication method.
 This is secure and Google-approved.
 If you change this setting to "Normai Password", you will need log into your Google account online and enable the "allow less secure apps" setting.

-- If you find yourself in the field with a terribly slow and/or unstable internet connection, you may choose to switch to POP3.
+- (Not recommended by SIL Google Admin) If you find yourself in the field with a terribly slow and/or unstable internet connection, you may choose to switch to POP3.
 Choose Done.

 - Your default browser will open and prompt you to enter your Google Apps password.
 Google will then ask you to confirm if Thunderbird can "View and manage your email".
 Select Allow.